trustoverip/deliverables/recommendations/DP0003-laws-of-identity/DP0003-laws-of-identity.md

 ## Summary

 [__The Laws of Identity__](https://www.identityblog.com/stories/2005/05/13/TheLawsOfIdentity.pdf) were published by Kim Cameron, Architect of Identity at the Microsoft Corporation, in 2005.
-This document serves to recognize this work as a foundational collection of design principles for a unifying identity metasystem that provides an identity layer for the Internet.
+This document serves to recognize this work as a foundational collection of design principles for a unifying identity metasystem (referred to henceforth as an ecosystem) that provides an identity layer for the Internet.
 The seven laws outline the properties with which any identity solution must be imbued to meet the hyperdynamic needs of the entire internet.
 Cameron's seven laws predated the nascent technologies and standards with which we now seek to realize his prescient declaration.
-While we regard these laws as incomplete (in that more laws must certainly exist regarding [dependent identity](./dependent-id.md)), they have no less efficacy in their context.
-We must therefore  stand "on the shoulders of giants" as we make the evolutionary leap to decentralized identity by applying __*The Laws of Identity*__ to our contemporary efforts of building the universal identity metasystem as prescribed by its progenitors.
+While we regard these laws as incomplete (in that more laws must certainly exist regarding [dependent identity](./dependent-id.md)), they have no less efficacy in the context of an [independent identity](./independent-id.md).
+Therefore, we stand "on the shoulders of giants" as we make the evolutionary leap to decentralized identity by applying __*The Laws of Identity*__ to our contemporary efforts to build the universal identity ecosystem described by Cameron et. al.

 ## Motivation

-The __*The Laws of Identity*__ as defined by Kim Cameron et.al. remains a foundational document in defining an identity system for the Internet.  __*The Laws of Identity*__ posit that, because the Internet itself is a metasystem comprised of competing protocols and interoperability standards without a centralized mechanism of control or enforcement, any identity system that intends to service the needs of the Internet must likewise be a metasystem.
+The __*The Laws of Identity*__ as defined by Kim Cameron et.al. remains a foundational document in defining an identity system for the Internet.  __*The Laws of Identity*__ posit that, because the Internet itself is a ecosystem comprised of competing protocols and interoperability standards without a centralized mechanism of control or enforcement, any identity system that intends to service the needs of the Internet must likewise be a ecosystem.
 Any monolithic identity system will either lack the span-of-control or the proper context to properly service global needs.
 We seek to provide guardrails for future technologies to support the universal vice the monolithic.

-Additionally, while __*The Laws of Identity*__ illuminate the path to a universal identity metasystem, those of us who seek to realize this vision are immediately confronted with the global consequences of having ignored these laws for over a decade due to ignorance, arrogance, greed, or necessity.
+Additionally, while __*The Laws of Identity*__ illuminate the path to a universal identity ecosystem, those of us who seek to realize this vision are immediately confronted with the global consequences of having ignored these laws for over a decade due to ignorance, arrogance, greed, or necessity.
 The status quo for digital identity, as Cameron warned, is experiencing "a wake of reinforcing side-effects that [will] eventually undermine all resulting technology."
 By focusing on authentication, we have required the ever increasing accumulation of data which, because it is used for authentication, is imbued with value beyond its natural state.
 This accumulated data attracts those who would exploit its value and, once the data is exploited, the only cure for the resulting vulnerability is to accumulate more data thus restarting the cycle.
 This accumulation to expoitation cycle _is_ the reinforcing side effect of authentication.

 To break this cycle, authentication must be decentralized, and verification must become the predominant trust mechanism.
 Of course this has always been the way of identity systems.
 Authenticate at the edge, then verify once authenticated.
 However, by creating a universal identity system, authentication is pushed off of the internet entirely.
 Instead it becomes the domain of the agents and devices which represent our presence on the internet.
 In so doing, the accumulation cycle can be broken and sanity restored.
 However, a new problem is created:

 _**How do we trust the verifiable credentials presented to us?**_

 Enter the Trust over IP Foundation.
-Concieved in order to solve this question, the Trust over IP Foundation seeks to enable the universal identity metasystem by solving the biggest question that faces the digital identity ecosystem in accordance with __*The Laws of Identity*__.
+Concieved in order to solve this question, the Trust over IP Foundation seeks to enable the universal identity ecosystem by solving the biggest question that faces the digital identity ecosystem in accordance with __*The Laws of Identity*__.

 ## Approach